 The 2016 Thanksgiving holiday box office was a tale of feast or famine.

-In another huge win for animated films — and Disney — Moana scored one of the best five-day Thanksgiving showings of all time with $81.1 million from 3,875 theaters, enough to conquer holdover Harry Potter spinoff Fantastic Beasts and Where to Find Them, which placed No. 2 with $66 million from 4,144 theaters.
+In another huge win for animated films - and Disney - Moana scored one of the best five-day Thanksgiving openings of all time with $81.5 million from 3,875 theaters, enough to conquer holdover Harry Potter spinoff Fantastic Beasts and Where to Find Them, which placed No. 2 with $66 million from 4,144 theaters.

-Moana has everything going for it: glowing reviews, an A CinemaScore, Dwayne Johnson, who voices a demigod enlisted by a fierce young Polynesian princess, and Hamilton creator Lin-Manuel Miranda, who wrote the music with Opetaia Foa’i and Mark Mancin
+Moana has everything going for it: Glowing reviews, an A CinemaScore, Dwayne Johnson, who voices a demigod enlisted by a fierce young Polynesian princess, and Hamilton creator Lin-Manuel Miranda, who wrote the music with Opetaia Foa'i and Mark Mancina.